Who is the target audience?

 Several activities have minimal material cost.
 For example, Dance Party is an online coding activity with no materials required.
 Need Some Support is a building activity only requiring one pack of index cards.
 Secret Agent only requires hidden treats which learners find when they decode a cypher.

 Activities are generally done in teams of 2-3 people.
 A group of 15 would have 5-6 teams and is sufficiently intimate to promote exchanges between teams.
 Depending on your group and space the group size will vary but if more than 15 learners, additional facilitators are recommended.

 A key element of the program is self-guided learning and pacing which is done online individually.
 Teams can work together to make their design solution but each learner is challenged to think and contribute independently.
 Certificates at the completion of the activity are tied to individual log-ins.

 If learners need to share tablets encourage them to collaborate as they progress through the activity.
 Certificates can be created manually, (see facilitator portal).

 Activities are set up to encourage collaboration by working in teams of 2-3.
-For example, teams might consist of peers or might consist of a caregiver working with a child.
 Each participant records their own responses in STEMgineering Academy and receives their own certificate.